 This is a hybrid personal and organizational bio.
 It is written in the third-person to assist events seeking easy-to-use information for bios and/or organizational mission statements.
 Please edit as needed for content and style, then send final draft to firstname.lastname@example.org for review.

-Dawn Moncrief is the founder and president of A Well-Fed World, an international hunger relief and food security organization advancing plant-based foods and farming.
+Dawn Moncrief is the Founder and President of A Well-Fed World, a global hunger relief and food security organization advancing plant-based foods and farming.

-Dawn holds two master’s degrees from The George Washington University: one in international relations, the other in women’s studies—both with a focus on economic development.
-She was an early participant in the Woodhull Institute’s Ethical Leadership Program and was awarded GWU’s Graduate Prize for Feminist Scholarship for her research, leading to her master’s thesis: Rethinking Meat – Recentering World Hunger Paradigms: A Standpoint Critique of Food Choice, Food Policy, and Overconsumption (2001).
+Dawn holds two master’s degrees from The George Washington University: one in International Relations, the other in Women’s Studies—both with a focus on economic development.
+She was an early participant in the Woodhull Institute’s Ethical Leadership Program and was awarded the Graduate Prize for Feminist Scholarship for her pioneering research leading to her thesis: Rethinking Meat – Recentering World Hunger Paradigms: A Standpoint Critique of Food Choice, Food Policy, and Overconsumption.

-Her work highlights the ways in which the consumption and production of meat and other animal-sourced foods increases disparities and exacerbates global hunger, especially for women and children.
-She also draws attention to the negative consequences of animal agriculture on climate change and resource depletion.
+Her work continues to highlight the ways in which the consumption and production of meat and other animal-sourced foods increases disparities and exacerbates global hunger, especially for women and children.
+She also draws attention to the negative consequences of animal agriculture on resource depletion and climate change.

 In addition to speaking throughout the U.S., U.K., Europe, and Africa over the past two decades, Dawn’s written work includes contributions in: Food Justice: A Primer; The Reducetarian Solution; Striking at the Roots; and Circles of Compassion.
 She serves as an organizational partner to the International Fund for Africa, Grow Where You Are and MaituFoods; and she is the Board Chair for Beyond Carnism and ProVeg International.